Hamlet

 "Yet do I fear thy nature; It is too full o' the milk of human kindness." - (Act I, Scene V).

 "When shall we three meet again in thunder, lightning, or in rain?
-When the hurlyburly 's done,
+When the hurlyburly 's done, When the battle 's lost and won". - (Act I, Scene I).

 "Is this a dagger which I see before me, The handle toward my hand?" - (Act II, Scene I).